 In teams, participants will design, build and decorate their own pinball machine formed by a lever that launch the ball to the top of the box, flippers to keep the ball in motion and inclined planes that lead the ball to the bottom.
-If available they will use robotic or electronic kits to build mechanical parts or to add a point system.

 Goals Activities Duration C1, C2 Explanation of what is a Pinball game by starting a discussion with participants.
 Ask them what they know about pinball machine and if they ever played one.
 Show them some pictures to help them to analyze and describe this type of games.
+10'

 Ask for example: What do all Pinball machines have in common?
 What causes the ball to move through a Pinball machine?
 What is the goal of the game?
-10'

 What are the key elements of the game board? (launcher, obstacles, sounds, lights, inclined planes and levers) Explanation of the rules of the challenge.
 Materials and space exploration Give some time to participants to look and touch different materials and tools available.
 5'